jamiejennings/rosie-pattern-language/doc/rpl.md

 3. See also the [Standard Library documentation](standardlib.md).
 The RPL "standard library" is bundled with Rosie and contains many pre-defined patterns.

+There is also an [overview of RPL for people who know regex](i-know-regex.md).

 ## Overview

 RPL is a compiled, block-structured, lexically scoped, declarative pattern